KaartGroup/Chameleon/README.md

 ## Description

 Cross-platform GUI development expanding upon Chameleon 1 functionalities.
 This application compares tabulated OSM data (.csv) and provide users with an output documenting changes between two timestamps.
-Current functionalities include detecting changes in ref, int_ref, name, and highway tags from OSM data.
-Chameleon 2 enables change grouping and multi-analytical capability for processing multiple user options at once.
+Current functionalities include detecting changes in `ref`, `int_ref`, `name`, and `highway` tags from OSM data.
+Some metadata OSM tags are default outputs of Chameleon 2, including `type`, `id`, `name`, `user`, `timestamp`, `version`.
+Chameleon 2 also enables change grouping and multi-analytical capability for processing multiple user options at once.
 This project is under ongoing development, and Chameleon 2 is currently in Alpha stage.

 ## Installation